yilinwei/ensime.github.io/getting_started.md

 If things don't work as you expected, please read the [Getting Help](/getting_help) guide before asking for help from the community.

 We are all volunteers with our own priorities.
-Our approach to feature requests is "we are happy to help you implement it".
-The ENSIME code is surprisingly easy to understand, you are invited to [Contributing](/contributing) to find out more.
+Our approach to feature requests is "we will help you to implement it".
+Don't be scared, the ENSIME code is surprisingly easy to understand and you are invited to [Contributing](/contributing) to find out more.

 All interactions in ENSIME are governed by the [Typelevel Code of Conduct](http://typelevel.org/conduct.html).